mtn81/zio-feather/README.md

   * minimumize error integration codes.
   * automatic stack tracing on mapping errors.

-Following specific module patterns in zio-feather, you can minimumize boiler codes (duplicated sigunitures, type annotations, etc).
+On the specific module patterns in zio-feather, you can minimumize boiler codes (duplicated sigunitures, type annotations, etc).
 And your programs may bocome simple and looks like a scripting language (+ type definitions).

 ## Examples

-### Module Pattern
+### Dependency injection
 * For service functions, put one public function in one trait. (application service, domain service, infrastracture service...)
 * Leaf function
   * Implement fn (fn is a public port).